LeksoBugadze/Firstwebsite/README.md

 # Firstwebsite
-First website that I created only with html and css
+First website that I created using only html and css